 If you’re seriously considering getting your contacts online, you need to know how Scout lenses stack up against your current BOC (brand of choice) as well as other modern contact startups.
-The table below compares Scout to two other popular D2C contact lens brands that we’ve reviewed before.
+The table below reviews and compares Scout to two other popular D2C contact lens brands that we’ve reviewed before.
 Find out what materials they use, the range of prescriptions covered, and more:

 Comparing Scout by Warby Parker to Hubble and Waldo

 |Power Range||+4.00D to -10.00D||+6.00D to -12.00D||+4.00D to -12.00D|